 When pursuing a degree in Anthropology, you have the opportunity to work with faculty who are active researchers with a depth and breadth of knowledge in the field.
 Take advantage of office hours to speak with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.

 Advanced Anthropology students are eligible to propose fieldwork or individual readings with faculty for upper-level credit.
 Contact the academic advisor for more information about this option.

 Enrolling in a field class or field school is the best way to work with faculty over the course of several weeks.
 This experience frequently leads to further internships, volunteer opportunities, and letters of recommendation for employment or graduate school.

-The Anthropology Honors Program offers tutorial guidance to superior students who want to develop in-depth research interests.
+The Anthropology Honors Program offers tutorial guidance to high achieving students who want to develop in-depth research interests.
 Students enter the program in the second semester of their sophomore year or at any time during their junior year.
 While nominated students typically have an outstanding academic record, their strength of interest and commitment are also taken into consideration.
 Selection is made by the department chairperson or honors advisor, who assigns each accepted honors student to a faculty tutor.

 Honors students enroll in ANTH-A 399 Honors Tutorial in Anthropology, where they conduct original research to prepare a thesis.
 A 399 may be repeated once.
 A one-hour oral examination concerning the thesis is administered during the senior year by a three-member committee, with one member selected from outside the Anthropology department.
 Eligible and interested students should consult with the academic advisor.